parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

 ### Multi-node deployment

 This section explains how to run the benchmark using multiple Spark workers (each running in a Docker container) that can be spread across multiple nodes in a cluster.
-For more information on running Spark with Docker look at [cloudsuite/spark:3.3.2][spark-dhrepo].

 First, create a dataset image on every physical node where Spark workers will be running.

 ```sh
     $ docker create --name movielens-data cloudsuite/movielens-dataset